holyjak/interactive-dev-wshop/README.md

 ##### Start the server

-Load the server code into the REPL - open `server.clj` (via _menu - Go - Go to File_) and run _Calva: Load/Evaluate Current File and its Requires/Dependencies_ (via _menu - View - Command Palette..._).
+[Gitpod] Load the server code into the REPL - open `server.clj` (via _menu - Go - Go to File_) and run _Calva: Load/Evaluate Current File and its Requires/Dependencies_ (via _menu - View - Command Palette..._).
 (The line _; Evaluating file: server.clj_ should appear in the _output.calva-repl_ window.)

+* Note: Should not be necessary locally as the server should be started automatically.
+In Gitpod it mostly fails to do so.

 Now, inside `server.clj`, put your cursor on the line `(-main)` which is nearly at the very end of the file and evaluate it in the REPL via `Alt+ENTER`.
 This should start the server.
 The line: